Skip to content

 Configure batching behavior

-To support high performance environments, the SDK sends events in batches.
-Every event logged by track method is queued in memory.
-Events are flushed in batch in background.
+To support high-performance environments, the SDK sends events in batches.
+Every event logged by the track method is queued in memory.
+Events are flushed in batches in background.
 You can customize batch behavior with flushQueueSize and flushIntervalMillis.
 By default, the serverUrl will be https://api2.amplitude.com/2/httpapi.
-For customers who want to send large batches of data at a time, set useBatch to true to set setServerUrl to batch event upload api https://api2.amplitude.com/batch.
+For customers who want to send large batches of data at a time, set useBatch to true to set setServerUrl to batch event upload API https://api2.amplitude.com/batch.
 Both the regular mode and the batch mode use the same events upload threshold and flush time intervals.

 import * as amplitude from '@amplitude/analytics-react-native';